vsv04/Fall-Detection-System/README.md

 **Raspberry Pi 4 connected to the thermal camera and the fully assemled fall detection system**

 ## Software
 The Deep Learning program uses Google's TensorFlow and Keras for Deep Learning and OpenCV for image processing.
 Follow the instructions available online for installing [**TensorFlow, Keras**](https://medium.com/@abhizcc/installing-latest-tensor-flow-and-keras-on-raspberry-pi-aac7dbf95f2) and [**OpenCV**](https://hackaday.io/project/7008-fly-wars-a-hackers-solution-to-world-hunger/log/23068-installing-opencv-on-a-raspberry-pi-the-easy-way) on the Raspberry Pi.
-Next, download the Python programs in the [**Code**](https://github.com/vsv04/Fall-Detection-System/tree/master/CODE) folder to the Raspberry Pi.
+Next, download and install [**pylepton**](https://github.com/groupgets/pylepton) which is a Python library for capturing images from the Lepton over SPI.

 ## Training the System
-Text
+Download the Python programs in the [**Code**](https://github.com/vsv04/Fall-Detection-System/tree/master/CODE) folder to the Raspberry Pi.

 ## Real-time Fall Detection
 Text